phalcon/blog/_posts/2021-05-04-phalcon-roadmap.md

 Unfortunately we missed some.
 Zephir does not enjoy static analysis tools such as [psalm](https://psalm.dev/) so we had to rely on the ide stubs generation and then run psalm on that.
 We were successful in identifying a lot of misalignments and those were indeed fixed in v4.
 However the stubs generator had a couple of bugs and therefore some areas were missed, primarily in the `Phalcon\Db` namespace.

+Due to improvements in Zephir, the misalignments with interfaces are now detected while the code is generated and/or compiled.

 We have released [v5.0.0-alpha-1](https://github.com/phalcon/cphalcon/releases/tag/v5.0.0-alpha.1) and this week we will be releasing v5.0.0-alpha-2.
 We are following a rolling release schedule (until stable is out), where we are fixing issues as we go along and ensuring that no new issues are created - or if they do we can fix them before moving forward.

 v5 will be around for quite some time, by our modest estimations 2 years and more.

 ## v6
 This is the old v5 version.
-This version will be the native PHP based one, where a developer can just install it with `composer require phalcon/phalcon` (or something similar).
+This version will be the native PHP based one, where a developer can just install it with `composer require phalcon/phalcon` (you can already do this but it will not work since v6 is work in progress currently).
+Work on this version has been halted in order to push v5 stable out.

 There is always the worry that by switching to a native PHP implementation, the framework will lose performance.
 This is both true and false at the same time.